torwhite/R-Intro/_episodes/05- Data Structures.md

 The type of data inside a vector can be determined by using **typeof()** function and the length (or) number of elements in a vector can be found with **length()** function.

-R uses one indexing, hence the position of the first component in a vector can be accessed by,
+R uses one indexing, hence the position of the first component in a vector can be accessed by,**vector_name[1]**

+[FIXME add code image]

+A vector will **always** contain data of same data type.
+If a vector contains multiple data types the vector will convert all its values to the same data type in the below order of precedence:

+• Character

+• Double (Float / Decimals)

+• Integers (Round whole numbers)

 {% include links.md %}